vhsballads/vhsballads/README.md

 ## About Me

-I'm currently a student in my last year of high school and with a deep interest in software development.
+As of currently, I’m a student in my last year of high school at Archbishop O’Leary.
+My name is Sena and I hold a deep interest in software development.
 I love to explore new technologies and solve real-world problems through code, especially given that in my background, I had to deal with a lot of these problems firsthand.
-Currently, I'm focusing on Object-Oriented Programming & Python, with hopes to diversify my abilities into frameworks & various tools.
+Currently, I'm focusing on Object-Oriented Programming & front-end development, with hopes to diversify my abilities into frameworks & various tools.

 ## Skills